the-road-to-learn-react/the-road-to-react/manuscript/react-modern/jsx.md

 ## React JSX

 Everything returned from a React component will be displayed in the browser.
 Until now, we only returned HTML from the App component.
 However, recall that I mentioned the returned output of the App component not only resembles HTML, but it can also be mixed with JavaScript.
-In fact, this output is called JSX (JavaScript XML), which combines HTML and JavaScript in a powerful way.
+In fact, this output is called JSX (JavaScript XML), powerfully combines HTML and JavaScript.
 Let's see how this works for displaying the variable from the previous section:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~